jjtrigueiros/async_get_images/README.md

 ## Motivation:
 This program was built as:
 - a way to bulk download the latest [Original Stitch Pokémon patterns](https://originalstitch.com/pokemon).
 These are tileable and make for some nice wallpapers or lock screen images.
-- a simple test project for async/coroutines and trying out CLI app developmnt with Typer.
+- a simple test project for async/coroutines and trying out CLI app development with Typer.

 Some considerations were taken regarding mimetypes, as the default image URLs don't match the actual content type received (ex.
 444.jpg returns a .png).